rust-lang/reference/src/expressions.md

-The compiler will determine which of the [closure traits](types.html#closure-types) the closure's type will implement by how it acts on them.
+The compiler will determine which of the [closure traits](types.html#closure-types) the closure's type will implement by how it acts on its captured variables.
 The closure will also implement [`Send`](the-send-trait.html) and/or [`Sync`](the-sync-trait.html) if all of its captured types do.
 These traits allow functions to accept closures using generics, even though the exact types can't be named.

 In this example, we define a function `ten_times` that takes a higher-order function argument, and we then call it with a closure expression as an argument,